A question a lot of people ask me when they’re thinking about taking up the sport Is “How Dangerous is Kitesurfing”.

-However, I believe this hides a lot of potentials for kitesurfing to be a lot more dangerous.
-And one of the main reasons it is less so is that a huge amount of work has been done by kiting organisations like the IKO and BKSA as well as the general kitesurfing community, to educate would-be newcomers to the sport that they MUST GET LESSONS from a suitably accredited kite school.
+And one of the main reasons it is less dangerous is that a huge amount of work has been done by kiting organisations like the IKO and BKSA as well as the general kitesurfing community, to educate would-be newcomers to the sport that they MUST GET LESSONS from a suitably accredited kite school.

 So, if you’ve already had kitesurfing lessons and been certified to go out alone, you should be safe right?

 Well yes maybe.
 But there are still a lot of things that can go wrong and it’s easy to forget the basic safety rules once we get out to the beach armed and ready to go.

 I think that people who’ve been doing it for years can get blasé and think they’re invincible.

 I personally had a nasty accident a couple of years ago – completely my own fault and totally avoidable – launching an old, badly repaired kite in my eagerness to get on the water.

 I got hoisted in the air and came down front first on hard sand – lesson learned the hard way and some nasty bruising, but extremely lucky to have not been more badly damaged.

 And things can easily go wrong even when they’re not our own fault – but it’s knowing what to do when it happens that can make the difference between a drama and a catastrophe.

 So let’s look at how to kitesurf safely and keep it fun!

 A big proportion of kitesurfing “incidents” are down to either failure of our kit or using the wrong kites for the conditions.